 The Risks of Delaying Mental Health Treatment

-As a result, a teen may have been suffering with a mental health issue for some time before it becomes clear that they need more support than the family is able to give.
+As a result, an adolescent may have been suffering with teen mental health issues for some time before it becomes clear that they need more support than the family is able to give.
 When that is the case, a delay in accessing treatment can be life threatening.
 Putting off teen treatment increases the risk of:

 Accessing teen treatment as early as possible can prevent these dangerous consequences and keep a teen mental health disorder from becoming significantly worse.